Malaysian Culture Summer School in Kuala Lumpur

 DMU Global Bursary: £400

-Additional Funding: Turing Scheme funding £480 + additional funds for qualifying students
+Additional Funding: Turing Scheme funding £480 + additional funds of £110 + £905 flight bursary for Widening Participation students as part of the Turing Scheme

 Booking